Skip to content

 Return a list of all possible node pairs in the graph.

-Return the dictionary of node coordinates.
+Return a dictionary of node coordinates.

 Return the dictionary of edge weights.

-Check if the graph has coordinates.
+Check if the graph has coordinates on all nodes.

-Check if the graph has edges.
+Check if the graph has edge weights on all edges.

-Check if the graph has node weights.
+Check if the graph has node weights on all nodes.

 Return the dictionary of node weights.